weshebert20/tunr-relationships/README.md

 </ul>
 ```

-Run `db/dbSetup.ts` again to accommodate the changes we made to our models.
-Then seed your database.
-Finally, restart your server, and let's review our work!
+Seed your database if you haven't already.
+Finally, restart your servers, and let's review our work!

 #### Sprint 2 Artists and Managers